Edgar-Donk/frothy-brew/docs/scale/special_ranges.rst

     data = np.arange(from_val, to_val+tick_val, tick_val)

-as can be seen the construction is similar to the range.
+the construction is similar to the range.
 To ensure the maximum value is included add the tick value to the ``to_val``.
 As the data is an array of floats round the values, then convert to a tuple::